CodingNomads/articles/environment-variables/environment-variables.md

 <h2 id="using-environment-variables">Using Python Environment Variables</h2>

-[Environment variables](https://en.wikipedia.org/wiki/Environment_variable) are variables that you can access from anywhere in your local system.
+[Environment variables](https://en.wikipedia.org/wiki/Environment_variable) are dynamic-named values that exist outside of your code, which you can access from anywhere in your local system.
+Environment variables can help you streamline the process of running your scripts and applications, and make these processes more secure.
 They are usually shared across many applications.

 In UNIX systems, the most famous one of them is <a href="https://en.wikipedia.org/wiki/PATH_(variable)" target="_blank">$PATH</a> which specifies file paths where your system looks for executable files.